How to Choose Right Entrance Alert Chime

 We mentioned above that the sensor will trigger based on the contact separation or detected movement, but how is the alarm sounded?
 Some models are stand-alone units, meaning the alarm/speaker is co-located with the sensor itself.
 When movement is detected, the sensor itself will generate and emit a chime or alarm sound.

-A great example of this is the SL-40 by Rodann.
-This particular product uses the same PIR sensor as the DA-50L-A. Unlike the DA50-L, the actual chime sound emits from the actual sensor.
+A great example of this is the ERA-PIR-SPK.
+This particular product uses the same PIR sensor as the ERA-PRDCR.
+Unlike the ERA-PRDCR, the actual chime sound emits from the actual sensor at the door.
 Most users would mount this small, light-weight sensor over a doorway and when movement is detected, it emits a ding-dong chime sound.
-The DA50L-A uses a very similar type of sensor, however, unlike the SL-40, sound does not generate from this unit.
-It does, however, send a wireless signal to a plug-in receiver, up to 1,000 ft. away.
+The ERA-PRDCR uses a very similar type of sensor, however, unlike the ERA-PIR-SPK, sound does not generate from this unit.
+It does, however, send a wireless signal to a plug-in receiver, up to 4,000 ft. away.
 This allows users to be a distance away from the monitored zone and also receive a notification when triggered.

 Most kits that feature a sensor/transmitter and a receiver are expandable, meaning you may add more transmitters/sensor and receivers.
 Some feature plug-in receivers while other have battery operated receivers, but they concept is basically the same.